dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/stone-of-clarity.md

 ## Warnings
 While the Stone itself is not malevolent, extended use can have subtle effects on the bearer.
 Those who rely too heavily on its revelatory powers may become overly suspicious or obsessed with uncovering secrets, seeing deception where none exists.

 Additionally, the Stone's connection to the other Binding Stones makes it a beacon to the Frost Architect and its servants.
 As more Stones are collected, the risk of attack increases proportionally.
+The Frost Architect will sense that the party has begun gathering the stones and will dispatch increasingly powerful servants to stop them.

 ---